splunk/public-o11y-docs/admin/references/system-limits/sys-limits-infra-details.rst

    * :strong:`Default limit value`: 1024
    * :strong:`Notes`: Limit to the number of query arguments in a SignalFlow filter.
 This limit includes global filters in dashboards as well as any internal filters.
-   * :strong:`Customer impact`: SignalFlow programs which are violating the limit can't start.
+   * :strong:`Customer impact`: SignalFlow programs that are violating the limit can't start.
 You immediately get an error message.

 .. _maximum-number-of-detectors-per-org: